K-rnivoro/Keymmodore-64/README.md

 - RUN/STOP works as Left GUI key (also called Windows key).
 - 1 to 0 keys, as well as + y – will work as F1 to F12
-- HOME key works as END
+- CLR/HOME key works as END
-- INST/DEL key works as INSERT as the top legend.
+- INST/DEL key works as INSERT (as labeled).
 - ↑ and RESTORE keys works as PAGE UP y PAGE DOWN respectively.
 - ↓ and → cursor keys work up (↑) and left (←) respectively, as the top legend described.
 - WASD and IJKL work as directional cursor  ↑←↓→ respectively.